terlar/dev-flake/README.md

   - statix
   - treefmt

-To configure more pre-commit hooks, see the [pre-commit-hooks-nix documentation](https://flake.parts/options/pre-commit-hooks-nix.html).
+To configure more pre-commit hooks, see the [git-hooks-nix documentation](https://flake.parts/options/git-hooks-nix.html).

 ## Usage